Carlton756/RDAMP-Dimensional-Model-PowerBI/README.md

 # Cleaning Process Using Excel
 From the Carlton_Francis_ACE Superstore Retail_cleaned.csv file from TASK1, I created a seperate table (Carlton_Francis_Items with negative Cost Price_Flagged.csv) which contained flagged data.
 I then removed all the data that made up the flagged dataset from the Carlton_Francis_ACE Superstore Retail_cleaned.csv file to create the Carlton_Francis_sales staging_cleaned.csv file.
 The data that made up the flagged dataset was made up of rows where Cost Price and Sales had negative values.
 I took this approach as I believed this would affect my analysis going forward.
 My appraoch is to ascertain from the business the reason for the negative Cost Price values.
 # ⭐ Star Schema Overview
-The first step in this project was to create a star schema structure which comprised of the following:
+The first step in this project was to create a database within PostgreSQL and star schema structure which comprised of the following:
--  Creation of a single sales_fact table which comprised of all the sales metrics that would support the creation of dimension tables
+-  Creation of a single sales_fact table which contained all the sales metrics that would support the creation of dimension tables
 -  Creation 5 dimension tables, which would support our sales_fact table.
 The dimension tables are as follows:
   -  channel_dim
   -  customer_dim